jappeace/jappeaceApplication/content/failing-in-haskell.md

 But usage of that is out of the scope of this blogpost.

 # `IO` and exceptions
-It's more difficult to recover from an Exception then it is from a pure error value.
+It's more difficult to recover from an exception then it is from a pure error value.
-So a good rule of thumb for exceptions is to use them when you expect the program to stop.
+As a rule of thumb you can use exceptions when you expect the program to stop.
 For example when you can't find a critical resources from the database.
 Another consideration is the value of the error.
-If it's important an error is handled correctly, then exceptions should be avoided.
+If it's important that an error is handled correctly, then exceptions should be avoided.
 However, this should only be done within a monad stack that has `IO` as base, because exceptions are part of the `IO` 'contract'[^throw].